 6. Name a new feature of Oracle 11g that interests you.

 I like to add one question like this at the end of every technical interview.
-I like people who are curious and have enthusiasm for technology.
+I like people who are curious and have an enthusiasm for technology.
 If the candidate hasn’t worked on 11g yet, that’s OK, but have they read about it?
 If they can’t tell you anything about 11g on January 7, 2010 (even if they haven’t worked on it because their last employer just refused to upgrade) no knowledge at all suggests a bit of apathy – shouldn’t a good DBA at least be familiar with the new features so to suggest improvements?

 If the candidate answered all of these questions fluidly and completely, including any followups or clarifications, they probably have an excellent fundamental understanding of Oracle databases.
 Obviously you should ask questions that make the most sense for your systems, but the general idea is to ask questions that test fundamental knowledge, not memorized details.